maidsafe/temp_safe_network/sn_cli/README.md

 It could be the case the Safe CLI is the only Safe application that the user is intended to use to interact with the Safe Network.
 In such a case authorising the CLI application as explained above (when there is no other UI for the `authd`) using another instance of the CLI in a second console is not that comfortable.

-Therefore there is an option which allows the Safe CLI to automatically self authorise when the user logs in using the CLI, which is as simple as:
+Therefore there is an option which allows the Safe CLI to automatically self authorise when the user unlocks a Safe using the CLI, which is as simple as:
 ```shell
 $ safe auth unlock --self-auth
 Passphrase: